rtm516/GeyserMC-wiki/FAQ.md

 * [ExploitFixer](https://www.spigotmc.org/resources/2ls-exploitfixer-the-ultimate-antiexploit-plugin.62842/) thinks that Floodgate users are UUID spoofing - disable the `uuidspoof` setting in ExploitFixer's config.
 * [JPremium](https://www.spigotmc.org/resources/27766/) alters the UUID of a player, causing Floodgate not to be able to get the Bedrock data from its map.
 * [LibHatesMods](https://www.spigotmc.org/resources/78202/) causes authentication to fail with `com.github.steveice10.mc.auth.exception.request.InvalidCredentialsException`
-* [ProtocolSupport](https://www.spigotmc.org/resources/7201/) is currently incompatible with Floodgate.
-Use [ViaVersion](https://www.spigotmc.org/resources/19254/) instead.
+* [ProtocolSupport](https://www.spigotmc.org/resources/7201/) ~~is currently incompatible with Floodgate.~~ Works with Floodgate, but we recommend using [ViaBackwards](https://www.spigotmc.org/resources/viabackwards.27448/) instead.
 * [ProtocolSupportBungee](https://www.spigotmc.org/resources/8733/) changes how the login process works and therefore breaks the Floodgate injection code.
 * [SayNoToMcLeaks](https://www.spigotmc.org/resources/40906/) prevents Floodgate from finishing its login system.